Sterling slides below $1.30 as Carney flags no-deal Brexit risks

-The BoE raised interest rates from crisis-era lows on Thursday but that failed to boost the pound as the central bank also signalled it was in no rush to tighten policy further.
+The pound was already under pressure after the BoE raised interest rates on Thursday, because the central bank also signalled it was in no rush to tighten policy further.

-Raising questions over Thursday’s hike, the closely-watched IHS Markit/CIPS UK Services Purchasing Managers’ Index (PMI) on Friday came in softer than all forecasts in a Reuters poll, with weaker-than-expected growth in Britain’s crucial services sector in July.
-The pound was largely unmoved, however.

-With less than eight months to go until Britain leaves the European Union, the government has begun talking more publicly about the prospect of leaving without a formal agreement on its future relationship with the bloc.
+With less than eight months until Britain leaves the EU, the government has yet to agree a divorce deal with Brussels and has begun talking more publicly about the prospect of leaving the bloc without a formal agreement on how their future relationship should be structured.

 Against the euro, sterling slipped 0.1 percent to 89.10 pence per euro.